Karlerikkanal/GenomeAnalysisTool/README.md

 To get started, consult the [Setup guide](https://github.com/Karlerikkanal/GenomeAnalysisTool/blob/main/setup_guide.md).

 This work was completed as part of a master's thesis by Karl-Erik Kanal.
-When using this tool as part of your research, please cite me and the authors of the programs in this workflow: ADD LINK TO THESIS HERE
+When using this tool as part of your research, please cite me and the authors of the programs in this workflow: